How do military kids handle military deployments at different ages?

 How to prepare your military kid for deployment, by age

 I have written a lot about getting military kids through deployment.
+I’ve raised my 4 kids through multiple deployments at all different ages.
 It’s such a common question that I dedicated several pages of my Ultimate Deployment Guide to tips and resources for military kids.
 You can see the highlights below, or download the entire guide here.

 Babies and Infants: